-Right now I’m hard at work on rewrites of my next novel which will be published in 2016 by Allen & Unwin in Australia and New Zealand and by Soho Press in the USA.
-More about it soon.
+Right now I’m hard at work on page proofs of my next novel, My Sister Rosa, which will be published in February by Allen & Unwin in Australia and New Zealand and in November, 2016 by Soho Press in the USA.
+More info soon.

 Liar is a psychological thriller set in New York City told from the point of view of a compulsive liar.
 Liar is published in Australia by Allen & Unwin and in the USA by Bloomsbury.
 There are also non-English language editions.